finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var scope = scope_example;  // string | The scope of the transaction portfolio.
             var code = code_example;  // string | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. var byTaxlots = true;  // bool? | Whether or not to expand the holdings to return the underlying tax-lots.
-Defaults to              False. (optional) var effectiveAt = effectiveAt_example;  // string | The effectiveAt datetime at which to retrieve the holdings of the transaction              portfolio.
-Defaults to the current datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
-Defaults              to the current datetime if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
+Defaults to              False. (optional) var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to retrieve the holdings of the transaction              portfolio.
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
+Defaults              to return the latest version of the holdings if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"Holding\" domain to decorate onto              the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\". (optional)